Temps and termites are on the rise. Schedule your free inspection today.

 Bees are less aggressive than some common species of wasps, with the exception of the Africanized honey bee.
 However, for people who are allergic to bee stings, and those who are not, the threat of being stung can be scary.
 Since different bees tend to be more threatening than others, before taking action to control bees, it's important to properly identify what species you're seeing.

-Size: 1/2" long.
+• Size: 1/2" long.
 Queen can be 3/4" long.

-Color: Yellow and black
+• Color: Yellow and black

-Type: Social
+• Type: Social

-Risk of sting: Aggressive
+• Risk of sting: Aggressive

 Africanized honey bees are also known as “killer bees,” a hybrid of an Africanized and European bee subspecies.
 Originating in Brazil in the 1950s, they eventually made their way to the U.S. where they now reside in warmer states such as Texas, California, New Mexico, Arizona, Florida, and more.

-Africanized honey bees tend to build their waxy-comb hives in the open.
+Africanized honey bees tend to build their waxy-comb nests in the open.
 However, on occasion, their nests can be found in small, sheltered locations such as meter boxes, grills, or cement blocks.
-If their hive is disturbed, they will abandon it and swarm.
+If their nest is disturbed, they will abandon it and swarm.
 Africanized honey bees swarm more times a year than European honey bees.
 Because they don’t store honey like the European honey bees, they cannot survive colder climates.

 Africanized honey bees have a social structure much like their less aggressive cousins.
 However, they are extraordinarily territorial and aggressive when protecting their hive.
 They also have a much wider area that they consider their own, and if a child, pet, or person wanders into that area, drones can send out a chemical alert that will send the entire colony into “attack” mode.